dmayoss/SSO-Oauth-Saml/README.md

   - py38-pymysql
   - py38-mysqlclient
   - py38-mysql-connector-python

 ## python packages
+It's recommended to use the `requirements.txt` file via:

+`pip install -r requirements.txt`

-Install these via pip
+but you can also just install these via pip:

 - django (ymmv on whatever version, I'm just using latest)
 - djangosaml2idp
 - DB packages
   - pymysql (for example, for mysql/mariadb)
   - db-sqlite3
+- django-two-factor-auth[phonenumberslite]
+  - alternatively, django-two-factor-auth[phonenumbers]
+- django-user-sessions
+- django-yubi-otp

 And that's about it.

+**Note**: You may need more packages if my list for things like database access isn't what it should be.

 # Django Setup
+## check your settings
+You'll need to make sure the path to `xmlsec1` is set properly, you'll want to set your secrets properly and doubtless you'll have different database setups than me.
+Check all the things.

-run migrate
+## run migrate
 `python ./manage.py migrate`

-create superuser (follow prompts)
+## create superuser (follow prompts)
 `python ./manage.py createsuperuser`

-run server
+## run server
 `python ./manage.py runserver 0:8000`

+**Note**: Of course, you'll want something like `uwsgi` or `gunicorn` when using it properly